apigee/apigee-access/README.md

 a way to access Apigee-specific functionality.
 You can use this module to:

 * Access and modify "flow variables" within the Apigee message context.
+* Retrieve sensitive data from the the secure store.
 * Use the built-in distributed cache.
 * Use the built-in distributed quota service.
+* Use the OAuth service.

 Use this module when you deploy a Node.js program to Apigee Edge to access Apigee-specific functionality.
 You can use it to build an application that is optimized for Apigee Edge, or it may be used to build higher-level functionality.